pyxem/orix/CONTRIBUTING.rst

 You can then make a `pull request
 <https://guides.github.com/activities/forking/#making-a-pull-request>`__ to orix's
 ``develop`` branch for new features and ``main`` branch for bug fixes.
 Good job!

+All pull requests require a review by at least one other member of the development team before merging.

 Build and write documentation
 =============================